translucentfocus/Voron-2/Firmware/Duet/V2.1/fulg/readme.md

 I am sharing this config because it is useful to see real-world builds instead of simplistic samples.
 Use this as a starting point, or as a reference for your own config.
 Feel free to ask questions.

+# Why

+I just prefer RRF, that's all.
+If you are not sure, need support and don't want troubles, use the recommended firmware on your VORON (Klipper-based setup on SKR 1.3 boards).

+Hopefully this is useful for you.
+If not, well, I tried. :)

 # How

 To adapt this to your machine, you will need to edit the config.
-Here's a checklist of what you need to change.
+Here's a walkthrough of what you need to change.

 In /sys/config.g:
 - Change the network name to match your printer (`M550`)